+We would like the opportunity to appear before the Committee in their hearing into this inquiry.
 We recommend that the Committee reject the passing of the Bill, where the Bill:

 - could conflict with Australia's international obligations and existing Commonwealth legislation, particularly by supporting the creation of a crocodile trade scheme which could be in breach of international and federal law requirements; - subverts Queensland's current legislative and regulatory framework for the management of crocodiles, and would likely authorise unsustainable levels of crocodile harvesting, culling, and farming; - may increase the risk of dangerous human-crocodile interactions, while causing negative ecological consequences, contrary to what the Bill purports; and - could unreasonably limit the human right of First Nations Peoples to maintain and enjoy their cultural heritage and spiritual practices, as protected under the Human Rights Act 2019 (Qld).